 - Team Decision-Making – Exploring how to make effective decisions as a team, ensuring that the process runs smoothly and decisions and agreements are found in a constructive way.

 - Decision-Making Traps – Identifying the common pitfalls to decision-making and what can be done to avoid them.

 - Decisions and Outcomes – Establishing the difference between decisions and outcomes and highlighting that a good decision does not always mean a good outcome and vice versa.
 This section uses popular examples to emphasise the point.

-- Reviewing Decisions – Considering the results of decision making and the outcomes, and evaluating whether or not it has resolved the need identified at the start of the decision making process.
+- Reviewing Decisions – Considering the results of decision-making and the outcomes, and evaluating whether it has resolved the need identified at the start of the decision-making process.

 - Summary and Action Plan – A summarising activity and referral to action plans.